Landslide Win For Sri Lanka Presidents Leftist Coalition In Snap Polls - UrduPoint

 Dissanayake's pledge to change a "corrupt" political culture has resonated with millions of Sri Lankans struggling to make ends meet following tax hikes and other austerity measures imposed to repair the nation's finances.

-But he was sworn in after September's presidential polls, described as one of the island nation's most peaceful elections.
+But he was sworn in after presidential polls described as one of the island nation's most peaceful elections.

 Recent Stories